ibm-messaging/kafka-java-vertx-starter/ui/docs/Contribution.md

 # Contribution

-As well as the [contibution](../../CONTRIBUTING.md) and [code of conduct](../../CODE_OF_CONDUCT.md) guidelines detailed at the top level of this repo, UI contributions will also need to adhere to the following
+As well as the [contribution](../../CONTRIBUTING.md) and [code of conduct](../../CODE_OF_CONDUCT.md) guidelines detailed at the top level of this repo, UI contributions will additionally need to adhere to the following requirements:
-requirements:

 - All changes should follow the documented [code style](./CodeStyle.md) for the particular type of file being modified or contributed.